Reasons Why Agents Under Quote Property

-People are always wondering why real estate agents constantly underquote prices of properties and can never receive an answer.
-Our buyers agents reveal the top reasons as to why they underquote properties:
+In 2018, real estate buyers are wondering why estate agents are still underquoting prices of properties and can never receive an answer.
+Below, our buyers agents reveal the top reasons as to why they underquote properties:

 Thriving Market Conditions